 How to Find External Links in Excel?
 (Step by Step)

-For finding these external references you need to look in objects, defined names, formulas, objects, chart titles, and chart data series.
+For finding these external references, you need to look at objects, defined names, formulas, objects, chart titles, and chart data series.

 #1 – Steps to Find External Links Used in Formulas